bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 2. Connect to the database
 3. Query the database for the article's content
 4. Load the extra PHP code for the site's theme and plugins
-5. Execute the Wordpress code to render the article
+5. Execute the WordPress code to render the article
 6. Return the rendered content to the browser
 7. Shut itself down